freelawproject/courtlistener/Resource.org/f2-deployment-readme.txt

      - Ensure that the rabbit-mq, celery and solr will start up at reboot
      - check speed, ram, CPUs
      - Does Piwik still work?
      - Do the dumps get served?
 Do they get cached?
 Do they work properly when there's no data behind the dump?
+     - verify that the correct courts are/aren't in use